Philosophy of language: Ancient philosophy

-Aristotle interested himself with the issues of logic, categories, and meaning creation.
+Aristotle interested himself with issues of logic, categories, and the creation of meaning.
 He separated all things into categories of species and genus.
 He thought that the meaning of a predicate was established through an abstraction of the similarities between various individual things.
 This theory later came to be called nominalism.
-However, since Aristotle took these similarities to be constituted by a real commonality of form, he is more often considered a proponent of "moderate realism".
+However, since Aristotle took these similarities to be constituted by a real commonality of form, he is more often considered a proponent of moderate realism.

-The Stoic philosophers made important contributions to the analysis of grammar, distinguishing five parts of speech: nouns, verbs, appellatives (names or epithets), conjunctions and articles.
+The Stoics made important contributions to the analysis of grammar, distinguishing five parts of speech: nouns, verbs, appellatives (names or epithets), conjunctions and articles.
 They also developed a sophisticated doctrine of the lektón associated with each sign of a language, but distinct from both the sign itself and the thing to which it refers.
-This lektón was the meaning (or sense) of every term.
+This lektón was the meaning or sense of every term.
 The complete lektón of a sentence is what we would now call its proposition.
-Only propositions were considered "truth-bearers" or "truth-vehicles" (i.e., they could be called true or false) while sentences were simply their vehicles of expression.
+Only propositions were considered truth-bearing—meaning they could be considered true or false—while sentences were simply their vehicles of expression.
 Different lektá could also express things besides propositions, such as commands, questions and exclamations.

 Medieval philosophy

 Medieval philosophers were greatly interested in the subtleties of language and its usage.
 For many scholastics, this interest was provoked by the necessity of translating Greek texts into Latin.
 There were several noteworthy philosophers of language in the medieval period.
-According to Peter J. King, (although this has been disputed), Peter Abelard anticipated the modern theories of reference.
+According to Peter J. King (though this has been disputed), Peter Abelard anticipated the modern theories of reference.
 Also, William of Ockham's Summa Logicae brought forward one of the first serious proposals for codifying a mental language.